top of page

 The Bible, The Barn & The Horses: Trust at the Edge of Touch

 It made me think of how I can relate to that wall.
-It made me think of how we, too often allow God near only in the places that feel safe.
-We let him be part of the pieces of us we have already surrendered — the ones that look calm and tidy.
-But the deeper parts of us —the ones that ache or have been hurt before —we guard closely - just like my Waimea.
+We often allow God near only in the places that feel safe.
+We let Him be part of the pieces of us we have already surrendered—the ones that look calm and tidy.
+But the deeper parts of us—the ones that ache or have been hurt before—we guard closely, just like my Waimea.

 Close-up of a horse's eye in grayscale, with a blurred background.
 The focus on the eye conveys a calm, introspective mood.

 So much of healing, both for horses and for humans, is learning to stand still in those moments when we want to pull away.
-To let love close long enough to trust the intention.
-To learn to trust again.
+We must let love close long enough to trust the intention and learn to trust again.

 As I worked with her, I didn’t push.
 I waited.
-I let her see that my hand would stay soft, my presence patient.
-Slowly her eyes softened again.
-She didn’t run —she breathed.
+I let her see that my hand would stay soft and my presence patient.
+Slowly, her eyes softened again.
+She didn’t run—she breathed.

 “I will instruct you and teach you in the way you should go; I will counsel you with my loving eye on you.”—Psalm 32:8